FollowTheProcess/cookie_pypackage/README.md

 * [Mkdocs](https://www.mkdocs.org): Easy markdown docs with Mkdocs, mkapi, and github pages

-* [bump2version](https://github.com/c4urself/bump2version): Pre-configured version bumping with a single command
+* [Versioneer](https://github.com/python-versioneer/python-versioneer): Pre-configured version bumping, all you need to do is create a new tag.

 * Auto-release to [PyPI](https://pypi.org) when you push a new tag to master